courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 The artefacts were removed using a bidirectional butterworth bandpass filter (low cutoff: 0.5 Hz; high cutoff: 8 Hz; order: 3).
 The signal was then downsampled to 1000 Hz.
 Systolic peaks were then detected using the method described in [Elgendi et al. (2013)](https://doi.org/10.1371/journal.pone.0076585), and implemented in NeuroKit2 (see [`ppg_findpeaks`](https://neuropsychology.github.io/NeuroKit/functions/ppg.html#ppg-findpeaks) documentation).
-Systolic peaks corrected using two different methods are available.
-In the  first method, peak placements were corrected using the peak-to-peak differences from the
-NeuroKit2 package: intervals between peaks outside of the 0.5-1.5 seconds range were identified as outliers, and were corrected
+Systolic peak placements were corrected using the peak-to-peak differences from the NeuroKit2 package: intervals between peaks outside of the 0.5-1.5 seconds range were identified as outliers, and were corrected (see [`signal_fixpeaks`](https://neuropsychology.github.io/NeuroKit/functions/signal.html#signal-fixpeaks) documentation).
-(see [`signal_fixpeaks`](https://neuropsychology.github.io/NeuroKit/functions/signal.html#signal-fixpeaks) documentation).
-The second method is based on [Lipponen & Tarvainen (2019)](https://doi.org/10.1080/03091902.2019.1640306) and consists of detecting the type of erroneous beats
-(i.e., ectopic, long, short, missed, and extra beats) and correcting them accordingly.

 Electrocardiography